Rabbit Heart (Raise It Up): Chart performance

 On 4 July 2009, "Rabbit Heart (Raise It Up)" debuted at number twelve on the UK Singles Chart.
 It spent a total of seven weeks in the top twenty, and seventeen in the official top seventy-five, a significantly longer charting period than any of the band's previous three singles.
 "Rabbit Heart (Raise It Up)" debuted at number forty-two on the Irish Singles Chart on 27 June 2009.
 The song then went on to peak at number forty-one, spending a total of eight weeks on the chart.

 As of July 2018 in United Kingdom the track has shifted 308,000 combined sales and streams.

 Music video

-The music video for "Rabbit Heart (Raise It Up)" was directed by Tom Beard and Queens of Noize's Tabitha.
-It was shot on location at Painshill Park in Cobham, Surrey on 6 May 2009.
-Welch told NME that the video shoot had "a twisted mid summer night's dream feel to it."
-The video premiered on YouTube on 14 May 2009.
+The music video for "Rabbit Heart (Raise It Up)" was directed by Tom Beard and Queens of Noize's Tabitha Denholm.
+It was shot on location at Painshill Park in Cobham, Surrey on May 6, 2009 Welch told NME that the video shoot had "a twisted mid summer night's dream feel to it."
+The video premiered on YouTube on May 14, 2009.

-The video starts in a field with a piece of cloth being lifted from in front of Welch's face, before she begins spinning as two girls follow her.
-The girls then start to dance all around the field, you see a harp being played and then Welch joins in the dancing, doing the bunny hop.
-Welch sits at a table with six other people, including a man wearing a top hat, there are pig heads served on a plate.
-Welch and the other six people throw the food on the floor and begin to dance.
-Welch lies down on the table and the other people lift up the sides to make it into a coffin.
-The people carry the coffin into the river and it drifts away as the video ends.